The Holy Trifecta: Vitamin C, Vitamin D3, and Magnesium

 Contrary to popular belief, Vitamin C has not proven itself when it comes to curing a common cold or treating cancer.
 Additionally, when dosed over 2000 milligrams, Vitamin C can cause severe diarrhea, kidney stones, and other issues.
 Smoking can significantly reduce the levels of Vitamin C in the body.

-Foods rich in Vitamin C include: Kakuda plumbs, Blackcurrants, Acerola cherries, chili peppers, rose hips, guavas, sweet yellow peppers, red and green peppers, thyme, parsley, mustard spinach, broccoli, green beans, cantaloupe, lemons, lychees, American persimmons, Brussel sprouts, cauliflower, kale, kiwis, orange juice, papaya, sweet potatoes, strawberries, and tomatoes.
+Foods rich in Vitamin C include: Kakuda plums, Blackcurrants, Acerola cherries, chili peppers, rose hips, guavas, sweet yellow peppers, red and green peppers, thyme, parsley, mustard spinach, broccoli, green beans, cantaloupe, lemons, lychees, American persimmons, Brussel sprouts, cauliflower, kale, kiwis, orange juice, papaya, sweet potatoes, strawberries, and tomatoes.

 What Is Vitamin D3?